meithecatte/compilercrim.es/content/bootstrap/_index.md

 practical system."""
 +++

+What if all software suddenly disappeared?
+What's the minimum you'd need to bootstrap a practical system?
+I decided to start with a one sector (512-byte) seed and find out how far I can get.

 > *Current status:* check out the [README of the project][github] on GitHub,
 > which describes some features that I haven't mentioned here on the blog yet.
 >